dnanexus-archive/bigtop/README.md

 ### In Virtual Reality

-In VR, you can walk around and examine points up close.
-When staring at a point, you'll notice there are two light horizontal lines in the center of your vision.
-Position the point of interest directly between them and stare at the point for a second in order to select it.
-This can take some practice; we recommend starting with a large point close to you, and then attempting points further away from you.
+In VR, you can walk around and explore your data.
+Your right-hand controller will project a laser that can be used to select points: simply aim the laser at a point and pull the trigger on the controller to get info on it.
+Your left controller will present a virtual hand; this currently does nothing, but you can use it to wave or give a thumbs-up to your data.

 ## Available Scripts